 How many Anglican women bishops are there worldwide?

-Three are in Australia and New Zealand; five in Canada; one in Cuba; 13 in the USA; and the newest is Bishop Ellina Wamukoa of Swaziland, elected in July.
+In addition there are four in Australia and New Zealand; five in Canada; one in Cuba; 13 in the USA; one in Swaziland; and one in South Africa.

 Not as many people are active in the Church as formerly.
 Why is this vote important to the rest of us?